-Or, if you prefer a course, I highly highly recommend Mike Pearson’s Stupid Simple SEO course.
+If you need help with key words, I highly highly recommend Mike Pearson’s Stupid Simple SEO course.
 Yes, that’s what it’s called, and I love the title.
-In this in depth course, Mike explains how to do On-page SEO, and he goes into great detail on how to use key word finders, both so you can choose the best topics and titles for your blog post, but also how to use these finders to analyze what’s working for your competition.
+In this in depth course, Mike explains how to do key word research to focus your blog topic, best way to structure your blog and much much more.
+I HIGHLY recommend this course.
+And, you will see rave reviews for it everywhere.

 I’ve been blogging for a long time (since 2010), and it takes a lot to impress me when it comes to SEO.
 I see so much fluff out there when it comes to SEO and courses.
 But not with Mike.
 He is one of the best.
 Not only does he know SEO, but he also knows how to explain it in a way that’s easy to understand.
 It’s great for newbie bloggers as well as intermediate and advanced bloggers.
 SEO is so critical to the success of your blog.
 This course is definitely worth it!

 Note: Mike’s course is only open 4 times a year.
 If you miss it, sign up for his free email course here.

 2. Learned how to use Pinterest…the right way!

 One of the biggest missed opportunities I’ve had is not using Pinterest for business sooner.
 Ironically, I had been using Pinterest since 2012.
 But, I wasn’t using it the right way to drive traffic to my site.
 In fact, I had no idea how much I was missing.
 So dumb.

 Fast forward a year later, and I was generating over 30,000 visitors a month to my site!
 I should have done this sooner.
 Now, at the 2 year mark, I usually get 140,000-150,000 pageviews to my site per month.